orengine/orengine/README.md

 - __Memory Efficiency:__ Optimized for low-latency and high-throughput workloads, Orengine ensures minimal memory overhead, allowing your application to scale very well.

+- __Full asynchronous:__ Orengine can work with both files and network asynchronously and supports thread pool which it works with asynchronously too.

 - __Flexible Architecture:__ Whether you need to go fully distributed with a shared-nothing architecture or centralize resources with a shared-all approach, Orengine adapts to your requirements.